 3. Overuse or Repetitive Strain Injuries

 Repetitive strain injury, or RSI, is the medical term used for pain experienced due to repetitive movement and overuse.
 Most common in the wrists, arms, neck and shoulders, RSI ranges in severity but tends to worsen over time.
 RSI is usually caused by overuse of the muscles or tendons and is common in workers whose jobs involve repetitive tasks, for example, checkout workers.

 4. Poor sleeping habits

 Have you ever woken up and found that you have a stiff neck or back?
 This could be caused by sleeping in an unnatural position.
 While you’re asleep, your body stays still; if your spine is twisted or not straight during the night, your spinal nerves may be constricted, leading to problems elsewhere in your body.

-Nerve damage isn’t just caused by poor lifestyle; tightness in the muscles or stiffness in the joints may also be experienced as a result of trauma – whether that’s a car accident, an issue at work or just a sudden movement of the head which causes the vertebrae to become hyperextended or hyperflexed.
+Nerve damage isn’t just caused by a poor lifestyle; muscles tightness or joint stiffness may also be experienced as a result of trauma – whether that’s a car accident, an issue at work or just a sudden movement of the head that causes the vertebrae to become hyperextended or hyper-flexed.
 This form of trauma, most commonly known as whiplash, is quite a common injury, and although its effects often alleviate over time, it may also lead to worse nerve damage.

 Dr Steven Lockstone is one of the best chiropractors in Sydney.
 MyChiro offers a natural alternative healing to drugs and surgery.
 Whether you’re looking for stiff joint pain relief, posture correction, or insight into what’s causing your pain, MyChiro at Chiropractors Bondi Junction are a click away from starting your journey on the road to recovery.
 Contact one of our team members today.